MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 - Natural Crystal

-Crystals from Earth (homegrown).
+Crystals from Earth.
 Can perform both reflective and transmittance measurements.
 Crystals are usually cut and polished to find crystallographic axes easier.

 - Single Crystal

-Crystals are grown in a lab (usually defined as a 'single crystal').
+Crystals are grown in a lab (usually defined as a 'single crystal' or 'synthetic').

 - Airborne